 Students are required to take 11 courses in sociology, including SOCL 101

 , or 420

 , and at least three courses at the 300 level.
 One course in anthropology may be counted toward the major.
+These courses must add up to at least 11.0 credit hours.
 It is recommended that sociology majors take SOCL 101

 , and 202